Why do we need a new global treaty on plastics?

 Still have questions?
 In our FAQ below you can find our position on the most commonly asked questions about our international plastics work.

-Plastic pollution is pervasive.
-Its sources are numerous.
+Plastic pollution is pervasive and its sources are numerous.
 The reach and depth of the contamination of our ocean is horrifying.
 Microplastics have now been documented in all marine habitats – from the ocean surface and sea ice to the seabed – and are ingested by species throughout the marine food chain.
 They have been detected in the air we breathe, the water we drink and the food we eat.
+It is now widely accepted that the crisis of plastics in our oceans comes from further upstream.
+It is an issue of over production and consumption of plastics.

-As such, political momentum for a new global agreement is growing fast.
-This is evidenced by several recent high-level regional and ministerial declarations, including: the Nordic Ministerial Declaration, [2] Caribbean and Community and Common Market (CARICOM) St. Johns Declaration, [3] The Durban Declaration, [4] and the new European Union (EU) Circular Economy Action Plan[5] that all call for a legally binding global treaty.
+As such, political momentum for a new global agreement grew.
+Several recent high-level regional and ministerial declarations, including: the Nordic Ministerial Declaration,[2] Caribbean and Community and Common Market (CARICOM) St. Johns Declaration,[3] The Durban Declaration,[4] and the new European Union (EU) Circular Economy Action Plan[5]called for a legally binding global treaty.
+This culminated in March 2022 with governments of the world agreeing to UNEA Resolution 5/14 ‘End Plastic Pollution: Towards and international legally binding instrument’

 The legislative gap must now be filled, and these aspirations met, by a new legally binding agreement on plastic pollution with power to address the problem at source by putting a cap on plastic production.